 We helped a global investment bank automate compliant, cross-border data sharing.
 With over 40 million customers, and operating in 64 countries and territories, they had struggled to share data efficiently across the organization due to regulatory complexity and burdensome manual processes.
 In under six months of using Solidatus, the bank automated data sharing workflows enabling real-time, auditable and compliant data access for all users.
 By enabling rapid time to data access and reducing the management overhead, it is estimated that the bank has saved $70 Million to date through utilising our product.

-Working with Solidatus, the bank unlocked greater business value from data that had been tied up in complex processes.
-With streamlined and automated data sharing processes, the bank's data users are saving time, lowering costs and reducing compliance risk, all while delivering results faster and more accurately.
+Working with Solidatus, the bank unlocked greater business value from data that had been in complex processes.
+With streamlined and automated data sharing processes, the bank’s data users are saving time, lowering costs and reducing compliance risk, all while delivering results faster and more accurately.

 6. In a recent article titled ‘In a changing world, it pays to be prepared’, you write that ‘privacy requires agility’.
 Where do you see the future of data privacy following the emergence of the pandemic and how can organisations stay ahead of the curve?